solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 generally Oracles work as follows:

 1. Data is sourced off-chain.
-2. That data is published onchain via a transaction, and stored in an account.
+2. That data is published onchain in a transaction and stored in an account.
-3. Programs can read the data stored in the account and use that data in the program's logic.
+3. Programs can read the data stored in the account and use it in its logic.

 This lesson will go over the basics of how oracles work, the state of oracles on Solana, and how to effectively use oracles in your Solana development.

-### Trust and Oracle Networks
+## Trust and Oracle Networks

 The primary hurdle oracles need to overcome is one of trust.
 Since blockchains execute irreversible financial transactions, developers and users alike need to